 Ever-changing Hospitalist Landscape Creates Staffing Challenges

-The hospitalist workforce has quintupled since 2003, according to the American Hospital Association, which has tracked the hospitalist workforce since 2003.
+The hospitalist workforce has more than quintupled since 2003, according to the American Hospital Association, which has tracked the hospitalist workforce since 2003.
 That year, the hospitalist workforce consisted of about 10,000 hospitalists.
-In 2016, the hospitalist workforce had grown to more than 50,000 physicians.
+By 2016, the hospitalist workforce had grown to more than 50,000 physicians.
 This is a tremendous growth rate, especially considering the fact that the term "hospitalist" wasn't even coined until 1996, in the New England Journal of Medicine.

 Hospitals recruiting hospitalists today are facing a number of challenges - the hospitalist workforce has separated into five or six sub-specialties, which further segments the pool of candidates into those who are generalists, and those who specialize in one of the following areas: